IGME-202-2231/project-1-BokeChinmay/README.md

 _List out what you added to your game to make it different for you_

 Some bigger enemies split into two.
+Whenever enemies go beyond the screen the multiplier resets.
+Taking damage also resets the score multiplier.

 ## Sources